Alice Hawkins: Activism and imprisonment

-Her third imprisonment was in 1911 after throwing a brick through a Home Office window in full view of a policeman.
+When then 1911 census was enumerated, Hawkins participated in the suffragette census boycott.
+Her third imprisonment was later in 1911 after throwing a brick through a Home Office window in full view of a policeman.
+When her son Tom died of a brain tumour in 1912, she wrote to Emmeline Pankhurst in deep sympathy.
 She was jailed twice more in 1913, first for throwing ink into a Leicester post box, and then a last time for digging a slogan into a golf course at night.
 She received a Hunger Strike Medal from the WSPU.
 Hawkins was one of the prisoners who built a relationship with the female prison warders also working-class women who comforted the prisoners as well as having the job of holding them down to be force-fed.